rkcosner/cyberpod_sim_ros/README.md

 # cyberpod_sim_ros

 The majority of this code was original written by Andrew Singleterry.
-Adjustments were made by Ryan Cosner and Sarah Dean for use in producing the experimental results for their CoRL 2020 submission titled "Guaranteeing Safety of Learned Perception Modulesvia Measurement-Robust Control Barrier Functions" [arxiv link](https://arxiv.org/pdf/2010.16001.pdf).
+Adjustments were made by Ryan Cosner and Sarah Dean for use in producing the experimental results for their CoRL 2020 paper: "Guaranteeing Safety of Learned Perception Modulesvia Measurement-Robust Control Barrier Functions" ([Arxiv link](https://arxiv.org/pdf/2010.16001.pdf)).

-To install and run this package, you'll need to clone the [**rviz_camera_stream**](https://github.com/lucasw/rviz_camera_stream.git) repo and the [**rviz_lighting**](https://github.com/mogumbo/rviz_lighting.git) repo into the src file of your catkin workspace.
+To install and run this package, you'll need a working ROS environment.
+This repo was tested using Ubuntu 18.04 and Ros Melodic.

+Clone the vision packages into your catkin_workspace's src file:
+* [**rviz_camera_stream**](https://github.com/lucasw/rviz_camera_stream.git) Rviz plugin that publishes camera streams
+* [**rviz_lighting**](https://github.com/mogumbo/rviz_lighting.git) Rviz plugin that provides ambient lighting

  You'll also need the Python [**ECOS**](https://github.com/embotech/ecos-python) package which can be installed via:
-> 'pip install ecos'
+> pip install ecos

 <!--
 ## Install OSQP_embedded